What You Need to Know About Entry Door Replacement

 How to Know When it’s Time for a New Entry, Side, or Back Door

 Because doors are such a prominent feature of a home, they’re often one of the first areas to look dated.
-They’re also one of the first spots your home will show wear and tear.
+They’re also one of the first spots in your home that will show wear and tear.
 Cracked or peeling paint, warping, or staining are significant signs your door needs replacing.

 Aside from cosmetic concerns, an older door presents a lot of challenges to the comfort and temperature control of your home as well.
 You may experience air leaks and drafts with an older door.
 People even see frost accumulate on the inside hardware of their doors in the winter.
 Indoor ice is a sure sign your door isn’t doing its job.

 Some draft sources are obvious, but rest assured there are easy tests to reveal hidden air leakage around your door.
 One of our favorites is the dollar bill test.
 Take a dollar bill and slide it underneath your door.
-If the bill moves freely, it’s a sure sign air is getting through.
+If the bill moves freely, it’s sure sign air is getting through.

 How do you know it’s time to replace your entry door?
 Tod & Todd have some tips and handy tests you can try in this Tod & Todd’s Home Improvement Tips Video!

 Another way to test your door is by taking a small flashlight and running it around your door.
-Ask a friend to stand on the inside of your home.
+Ask a friend to stand inside your home.
 If they see the light seeping in around the door, you’re getting air loss.
 In the summer months, hold a fan up to the door and ask someone to stand on the other side with a wet hand.
 They’ll feel the cold air, indicating if and where you’re getting a draft.

 Another big indication that a door replacement may be needed are concerns about the locking mechanisms or the hardware on your door.
 Securing your door should never be a challenge.
 If your door doesn’t lock properly (or is difficult to open or close), consider a door replacement soon.